zalando-stups/documentation/components/taupage.rst

 **(optional)**

-If you have issues to see correlation on AppDynamics and you are using scala/akka/play then you should include necessary classes which are exclude by default.
+If you have issues to see correlation on AppDynamics and you are using scala/akka/play then you should include necessary classes which are excluded by default.

 application_logrotate_*